Joshuaamm7/NAFSI-Team-NourishOne/README.md

 **Blank page after deploy**
 - Verify `homepage` in `package.json` matches your GitHub Pages URL
 - The app uses `HashRouter` — URLs should have `/#/` in them
-- Check the browser console for 404 errors on assets

 **i18n not working**
 - Verify `src/utils/i18n.js` is imported in `App.js`
 - Check that locale files exist in `src/locales/`

-**Only seeing 58 locations instead of 737**
-- Make sure all portal files import from `locations_final_merged.json`, not `locations_expanded.json`

 ---